Tracy's Rock

 Tracy's Rock, known as Split Rock or the Station 6 Boulder in the scientific literature, is a large boulder on the Moon which was visited by the Apollo 17 crew on December 13, 1972 at their Taurus-Littrow landing site.
 "Tracy's Rock" is its popular name.

+Geologically it is impact melt breccia, having broken off from the North Massif.

 Examination

-Geologist-astronaut Harrison H. Schmitt and mission commander Eugene A. Cernan spent considerable time studying the rock and its vicinity at station 6 during their third Extravehicular Activity (EVA-3).
+Geologist-astronaut Harrison Schmitt and mission commander Gene Cernan spent considerable time studying the rock and its vicinity at station 6 during their third Extravehicular Activity (EVA-3).